kyang5/coursedescriptions/source/masters_prereqs.rst

 **Expectations from Introduction to Computer Science, COMP 170**

-List of top ten concepts you should understand at the end of :doc:`comp170` / ISOM 370, Introductory Object Oriented Programming (in Java, C#, C++ or a similar language):
+List of top ten concepts you should understand at the end of :doc:`comp170`, Introductory Object Oriented Programming (in Java, C#, C++ or a similar language):